henriquecvp/EmbeddingsInInductiveLinkPrediction/README.md

 ## Embedding Impact Analysis in Inductive Link Prediction

-Avaliable at /data is the dataset used in my thesis.<br>
+The dataset used in my thesis is at avaliable /data.<br>